 INTRODUCTION

 Money is important!
 I learned a long time ago that whether you are rich or poor, it always helps to have a little money around.
 It surprised me to learn just how much the Bible says about money.
-There are approximately 500 verses on prayer, fewer than 500 on faith, but more than 2,350 verses on how to handle money.
+There are approximately 500 verses on prayer, fewer than 500 on faith, but more than 2,350 verses on how to _______________ money.
 Not only that, but Jesus said more about money than any other subject.
 How much money we have, and how we use it affects our feelings of success or failure.
 How much money we have also affects our relationships with others, both within the family and outside it, and, to some extent, the things we will be able to achieve in a life-time.
 So let’s spend some time together learning to live within our income.

 First we must develop a Biblical view towards finances.
 We need to develop a wholesome attitude toward finances.